Author of Be Ready for Anything and Bloom Where You’re Planted online course

 A 2014 report on jobs showed some alarming statistics: 1 in 5 Americans have lost their jobs over the past five years and remained unemployed.
-The US economy is free-falling, and the middle class is taking the hit.
+Here’s another alarming statistic: 96 million Americans are unemployed.
+Everyone’s talking about a recession and you know it’ll be the middle class who takes the hit.

-Unless you live in a neighborhood of rainbows and unicorns, it’s a good bet that this has happened to either your family or someone you know.
+Unless you live in a neighborhood of rainbows and unicorns, it’s a good bet that either your family or someone you know has lost their job.
 Sometimes the lay-off is expected, as you see your company’s profits dwindling.
-Other times, it is completely out of the blue when you get called into the managers office and handed your walking papers.
+Other times, it is completely out of the blue when you get called into the manager’s office and handed your walking papers.

-Either way, when the axe falls, you are reeling in shock.
+Either way, when the ax falls, you will be reeling in shock.
 Well, tough love, here: Get ahold of yourself!
 The first steps you take can help you to survive until you get a new source of income.

-I recently wrote about the 3 steps for surviving any disaster, and job loss is no exception.
+I often write about the 3 steps for surviving any disaster, and job loss is no exception.
 You must ACCEPT that the event has occurred, you must make a PLAN, and you must ACT on that plan.
 Here are the steps to minimizing the damage to your personal finances when a sudden job loss occurs.

 It’s absolutely vital that you drop your expenditures to the bare minimum until you are able to get another stream of income.
 You need to take a look at where your money goes and base your new budget on the necessities.
 Although having a vehicle in each stall of the garage and an iPhone in the hand of every family member is nice, these are not necessary to sustaining life.

 - Food (and the ability to cook it)

 Absolutely everything above those basic necessities is a luxury.